-The service's policies and procedures provide documented guidelines for access to the service.
-Residents are assessed before entry to the service to confirm the level of care required.
-The nursing team is responsible for the assessment, development, and evaluation of care plans.
-Care plans are individualised and based on the residents' assessed needs and routines.
+Residents are assessed before entry to the service to confirm their level of care.
+The nursing team are responsible for the assessment, development, and evaluation of care plans.
+Care plans are individualised and based on the residents' assessed needs.
 Interventions are appropriate and evaluated.

-The service provides planned activities that meet the needs and interests of the residents as individuals and in group settings.
-Activity plans are completed in consultation with family/whānau and residents noting their activities of interest.
+There are planned activities developed to address the needs and interests of the residents as individuals and in group settings.
+Activity plans are completed in consultation with family/whanau, residents, and staff.
 Residents and family/whānau expressed satisfaction with the activities programme in place.

-There is a medicine management system in place.
-The general practitioner (GP) completes medications reviews.
+There is a medicine management system.
+The organisation uses an electronic system in e-prescribing, dispensing, and administration of medications.
+The general practitioner (GP) is responsible for all medication reviews.
 Staff involved in medication administration are assessed as competent to do so.

-The food service provides for specific dietary likes and dislikes of the residents.
-Nutritional requirements are met.
-Nutritional snacks are available for residents 24 hours a day, seven days a week.
+The food service caters for residents' specific dietary likes and dislikes.
+Residents' nutritional requirements are met.
+Nutritional snacks are available for residents 24 hours a day.